Back to Blog

 Best Digital Business Card Apps in 2026 (Tested & Compared)

-Awkward part first: yes, I built one of the apps on this list.
-Portrai is mine.
-So you have every right to assume this post is rigged before you start reading.
+Awkward part first: yes, one of the apps on this list — Portrai — is built by the team publishing this post.
+So you have every right to assume it's rigged before you start reading.

-Here's my counter-offer.
-I spent three weeks paying for and using the five other tools on this list because I wanted to know exactly where Portrai sits and exactly which problems my own product doesn't solve.
-I'll tell you when one of them is the right pick, and I'll tell you when Portrai is wrong for the job.
+Here's our counter-offer.
+We spent three weeks paying for and using the five other tools on this list to know exactly where Portrai sits and which problems our own product doesn't solve.
+This guide tells you when one of them is the right pick, and when Portrai is wrong for the job.

-I picked six apps that consistently show up in 2026 buyer conversations: Blinq, HiHello, Popl, Wave Connect, Mobilo, Uniqode, and Portrai.
-I scored each on five categories: pricing transparency (what the free tier really gives you), sharing surface (QR, NFC, link, Wallet, video backgrounds, email signatures), team and admin features (templates, CRM sync, SSO), customization and design, and recipient experience — what happens to the person who scans your card.
-That last one is the most overlooked category and the one that quietly decides whether anyone follows up.
+We picked six apps that consistently show up in 2026 buyer conversations: Blinq, HiHello, Popl, Wave Connect, Mobilo, Uniqode, and Portrai.
+We scored each on five categories: pricing transparency, sharing surface (QR, NFC, link, Wallet, video backgrounds, email signatures), team and admin features (templates, CRM sync, SSO), customization and design, and recipient experience — what happens to the person who scans your card.
+That last one is the most overlooked category and quietly decides whether anyone follows up.

-I'm a solo founder, so I weight design and recipient experience higher than enterprise compliance.
-If you're buying for a 200-person sales org, your weighting will look different — the table below tries to surface both lenses.
+Portrai is a solo-founder product, so we weight design and recipient experience higher than enterprise compliance.
+For a 200-person sales org, the weighting flips — the table below surfaces both lenses.

 TL;DR — At a glance